Jamazi4/bimcat/node-notes.md

 expose controls to UI and implement dynamic props boolean

+### --14-07-2025--

+extrusion finally debugged and transform scale point of reference too. now need to think about the output of linestring.
+Because it can output two linestrings from extrude.
+Right now they are connected by an edge. (example of pipe extruded inwards and linestring extrusion output.)

 ## General

 the problems to solve can be divided into two categories: